-It happens to us all: We hit the grocery store over the weekend with the best intentions to cook our way through the week, but the week gets the best of us.
-We're left with half-empty containers of milk and packages of raw chicken that we can't get to.
+It happens to us all: We hit the grocery store over the weekend with the best intentions to cook our way through the week, but the days get the best of us.
+By Saturday, we're left with half-empty containers of milk and packages of raw chicken that we didn't get to.
 Just how long do we have until they're spoiled?
 In terms of that raw chicken, here's how long you actually have.

 How Long Will Raw Chicken Stay Good in the Fridge?

 According to the USDA and U.S. Food and Drug Administration, raw chicken (regardless of if it's whole; in pieces such as breasts, thighs, drumsticks, and wings; or ground) should be stored for no longer than one to two days in the refrigerator.
 If the chicken was previously frozen, this timeline goes into effect after the meat is fully defrosted.